sagivnet/FactsService/README.md

 > Backend setup

-- Configurations: You need to have a file named: .env in folder Backend Contatins:
+- Configurations: You need to have a file named: .env in the Backend folder Contatins:

 - DB_URI        =  Atlas MongoDB Connection Credentials
 - TOKEN_SECRET  =  A random string which is used as a Private Key for passwords RSA encryption